Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Numerical Examples

 where the states $(x, y)$ are the position, and the control inputs are the speed, $v$, and heading angle, $\psi$.
 The speed is bounded by $v \in [v_{\min}, v_{\max}]$.
 To maintain feasible turn commands, the turn rate is derived and constrained as a path constraint:

-Unlike the optimal observer trajectory example, this turn rate constraint involves both states and control inputs, satisfying Assumption~\ref{ass:state} and enabling verification using the results of the covector mapping theorem~\ref{th:CMT} The objective is to maximize coverage while regulating speed:
+Unlike the optimal observer trajectory example, this turn rate constraint involves both states and control inputs, satisfying Assumption~\ref{ass:state}.
+Equivalently, treating the heading $\psi$ as a state and the turn rate $\omega = \dot\psi$ as a control casts Eq.~\eqref{eq:AUV_turnrate} as a mixed constraint $\omega^{2} - u_{\max}^{2} \le 0$ that depends on the control, so no pure-state constraint arises.
+The constraint is enforced pointwise at the sample nodes of Problem~$P_{n}$, so no rational representation of the mixed approximant is ever formed; since $v \geq v_{\min} > 0$ on the feasible set, Eq.~\eqref{eq:AUV_turnrate} is Lipschitz there, as the analysis of Secs.~\ref{sec:primal}--\ref{sec:dual} requires.
+The objective is to maximize coverage while regulating speed:

 where the instantaneous detection rate is $D(x,y) = \sum_{j=1}^{M} w_j \gamma_j$, with $\gamma_j = \lambda_0 \exp(-d_j^2 / 2\sigma^2)$ representing the Gaussian sensor response at cell $j$, $d_j$ being the distance from the AUV to cell center $j$, $\sigma$ the sensor standard deviation, and $\lambda_0$ the base detection rate. $\rho_v$ is the speed penalty coefficient.